programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-06.png" alt="Web editor showing the wireframes of jar meshes." caption="Figure 6.
 The three.js editor in wireframe view zoomed in on a jar mesh." %}

 You may have models that you have made from photogrammetry, or downloaded from sites such as [SketchFab](https://sketchfab.com/), that have image textures.
-These are easier to retopolise in commercial software such as [Agisoft’s Metashape](https://www.agisoft.com), but it is possible to use Blender or the free photogrammetry software [Meshroom](https://meshroom-manual.readthedocs.io/en/latest/index.html).
-You can test your models by importing them into the three.js editor or if they are glTF files, [Don McCurdy's glTF viewer](https://gltf-viewer.donmccurdy.com).
+These are easier to retopolise in commercial software such as [Agisoft’s Metashape](https://www.agisoft.com), but it is also possible to use Blender or the free photogrammetry software [Meshroom](https://meshroom-manual.readthedocs.io/en/latest/index.html).
+You can test your models by importing them into the three.js editor or, if they are glTF files, [Don McCurdy's glTF viewer](https://gltf-viewer.donmccurdy.com).

-When inspecting models, you may need to add lights as some materials do not work without them.
+When inspecting models you may need to add lights as some materials do not work without them.
 Change WIREFRAME back to SOLID.
-In the editor add a hemisphere light from the add > light > hemisphere menu.
-If you select the hemisphere light in the scene window you can change the colour to white and the ground colour to black (Figure 7), which results in white light originating from the sky and changing colour to black as it nears the ground.
+In the editor add a hemisphere light from the Add > Light > Hemisphere menu.
+If you select the hemisphere light in the Scene tab, you can change the colour to white and the ground colour to black (Figure 7), which results in white light originating from the sky and changing colour to black as it nears the ground.
 You can use the editor to test different lights and light options.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-07.png" alt="Web editor showing jar models in different colours." caption="Figure 7.
 The jars under a hemisphere light." %}